raspberrypilearning/broadcasting-spells/en/step_8.md

 --- /collapse ---

-You could agree more spells with a friend and both add them to your character.
+Create more spells with a friend and add them to your characters.
+Decide on which spells to create.
 Make sure you both use exactly the same name for the messages you broadcast.

 --- collapse ---